Opinion: Most churn targets for restaurant tech companies are unrealistic

 Given the uncontrollable market dynamics discussed earlier, such as competitive pressures and business closures, it’s crucial for restaurant tech companies to advocate for churn targets that reflect these realities.
 By setting more realistic, data-driven goals, companies can foster healthier relationships with their investors.
 When investors understand the market dynamics, they’re more likely to support strategies that lead to sustainable growth, rather than quick fixes that harm the business in the long run.

-Leveraging data and intelligence data to align expectations
+Leveraging data and market intelligence to align expectations

 Setting realistic churn targets in the restaurant tech space requires a deep understanding of market dynamics, ideally driven—or at the very least informed—by reliable, up-to-date data and industry insights.
 Companies need access to real-time information, such as verified unit counts, confirmed tech stack deployments, and online presence trends, to accurately measure and anticipate both current and future churn.